ALentini/summarizeSleuthToGene/README.md

 # summarizeSleuthToGene
 Uses the tximport algorithm to summarize estimated transcript counts from a normalized sleuth object to gene-level abundances.

 DISCLAIMER: This function is not supported by the creators of either tool, use at your own risk.
+The function is mainly meant for visualization of normalized gene expression and not to be used for differential expression, see [this comment](https://github.com/pachterlab/sleuth/issues/188#issuecomment-400389161).

 tximport: Charlotte Soneson, Michael I. Love, Mark D. Robinson (2015): Differential analyses for RNA-seq: transcript-level estimates improve gene-level inferences.
 F1000Research [http://dx.doi.org/10.12688/f1000research.7563.1]